 The logo was also quite a departure for a super-hero book.
 DC and other companies had much more serious, blocky, powerful and somewhat staid logos for such books.
 Marvel went a very different way, signalling their new approach to the genre, an excellent idea.
 As I’ve discussed elsewhere, such as in the first part of my X-Men Logo Study, the early Marvel logos were designed by Sol Brodsky and finished, or inked (reports are vague) by letterer Artie Simek.
 Mark Evanier, my main source for this, says this Fantastic Four logo was certainly one of those.

 If we ignore the cover art and even the meaning of the name itself, I would have guessed this logo was designed for a humor title of some kind.
 The letters are upper and lower case (except for the tiny THE), have lots of bounce, or uneven sizes and vertical heights, both between letters and even between strokes in the same letter.
 While the letterforms have a some straight lines, most of the strokes are curved to one degree or another, and the strokes also vary in weight quite a bit, with most letters thicker in some areas than others.
 The one feature which pulls back a bit from the almost humorous look is the serifs, which are wide, with mostly triangular points, giving a slightly edgy feel to the shapes, though again the serifs are angled in all different directions, not lined up at all.
+Designer Sol Brodsky seems to have taken inspiration from advertising styles of the 1950s rather than previous comics logos.
 So, what does this suggest?

 As a reader of mainly DC superhero comics in 1962, when I saw my first issue of this title (number 5), it said to me: here’s a superhero comic that’s going to be exciting, and above all, fun!
 The rest of the early covers present the same message.
 Kirby’s art alone would seem rather serious: dynamic, full of action, danger and effort; but Lee’s dialogue and captions put a different spin on things, with lots of boasting bombast, and touches of humor.
 The comics inside were much the same, from the often humorous credits (a novelty at the time) to Stan’s Soapbox in the back pages.
 As a reader, I felt that Stan and Jack were having a great time creating these stories, and I had an equally great time reading them.
 So much so that, in a few years I had all but abandoned DC for Marvel.